wimpysworld/nothing-but-nix/README.md

 Choose wisely:
 - **Holster** when you need the runner's tools to remain fully functional
-- **Carve** preserve functional runner tooling but claim all free space for Nix
+- **Carve** to preserve functional runner tooling but claim all free space for Nix
-- **Cleave** (default) for a good balance of space and functionality
+- **Cleave** (*default*) for a good balance of space and functionality
 - **Rampage** when you need maximum Nix space and don't care what breaks `#nix-is-life`

 ## Requirements

-- Only supports **Ubuntu** GitHub Actions runners
+- Only supports official **Ubuntu** GitHub Actions runners
 - Must run **before** Nix is installed

-Now go build something amazing with all that glorious Nix space! ❄️
+Now go and build something amazing with all that glorious Nix store space! ❄️